 We serve notices and display the status on all points of entry and egress.

 Under this action, the tenants would have rights to remove their own assets and either you or we can organise door-staff to ensure that the property is safe while the creditor arrives to remove assets.

-Some consideration must be given to the fact that Business Rates will fall back to your responsibility once the forfeiture has taken place.
+Where a Forfeiture of Lease is executed, bear in mind that Business Rates will fall back to your responsibility once the forfeiture has taken place.
 So, in some cases, Commercial Rent Arrears Recovery (CRAR) may be a better option to safeguard against further expense.

 Commercial Rent Arrears Recovery (CRAR) can also be used to safeguard your tenant’s position against other aggressive debt-collection companies.
 For example, where the Business Rates or other debts have been left unpaid by your tenant and the creditors have managed to obtain Court Orders and Bailiff Instructions, if you have already secured a Writ of Control over the assets of your debtor, no other Enforcement Officer can do the same until your debt has been settled.
 So, no other Enforcement Officer can foreclose business for your tenant as full control is in your hands ie. the control of the landlord.

 Call us today for a friendly no-obligation chat about your situation and the service we deem most suitable for your needs.